pbyrne84/zio2playground/README.md

 A repo that covers

 1. Service layering in tests including shared layering.
 As mentioned there are some gotchas.
-2. How to set up an external tool in intellij so you can run a test without a plugin without having to focus off the code window.
-Switching to command prompt is annoying etc.
+2. How to set up an external tool in intellij, this enables run a test without a plugin without having to focus off a coding tab.
-3. Tracing through the application using OpenTelemetry so we can have Zipkin etc. This includes setting current context from incoming headers as we want to keep trace and parent span to span relations else it cannot be visualised.
+3. Tracing through the application using OpenTelemetry, this enables Zipkin etc. This includes setting current context from incoming headers.
+We want to keep the trace across system boundaries.
+   Not having this sort of stuff can make a fun day a much less than fun day.
-4. How we log the trace in the logging, so we can get some kibana or whatever goodness.
-This uses logback as not everything is likely to be pure ZIO.log stuff in an application.
+4. How we log the trace in the logging, so we can get some kibana or similar goodness.
+This imlementation uses logback as not everything is likely to be pure ZIO.log in an application.
 There is an example of monkeying around with the MDC in **LoggingSL4JExample**.
 This handles java util and direct SL4J logging which probably simulates a lot of production environments.
 For example, I don't think a functionally pure version of PAC4J is on anyone's todo list.
    Anything security based should be implemented as few times as possible, unless you like crackers.

-   <br/>MDC stuff does have its limitations due to issues with copying between threads but ideally async
+   <br/>MDC stuff does have its limitations due to issues with copying between threads, ideally async
    is being done by the effect system and the java stuff is not async by nature.

-   It is a bit hacky but an idea of how to do it as I had to hijack the zio packaged to read the fiber ref to get the **zio.logging.logContext** where this is held.
+   It is a bit hacky but an idea of how to do it, I had to hijack the zio package to read the fiber ref to get the **zio.logging.logContext** where this is held.

    **B3TracingOps.serverSpan** creates a span and add it to the logging context.

-5. As mentioned the ZIO.log does add to the MDC but only for that call.
+5. ZIO.log does add to the MDC but only for that call.
 The logback.xml config adds all MDC to the log hence number **LoggingSL4JExample** is doing something similar for the java logging calls.

 ## Testing

 Currently, tests kind of work in Intellij.
 They run as a main class which means things like shared services across tests behave very weird.
+Having the ZIO plugin would fix that but at this point in time it is not ZIO2 compatible.

-The instructions for doing this can be found in the following video.
+The instructions for sharing services across tests can be found in the following video.

 **Zymposium - Sharing Expensive Services Across Specs** https://www.youtube.com/watch?v=gzHStYNa6Og&t=878s